-This charging schedule does not apply to our commercial publications (see Class 8 below).
-These items are offered for sale through retail outlets such as book shops, academic journal websites or museum shops and their price reflects a ‘market value’ which may include the associated production costs.
+This charging schedule does not apply to commercial publications (see Class 8 below).
+Any such items are offered for sale through retail outlets such as book shops, academic journal websites or museum shops and their price reflects the ‘market value’, which may include the associated production costs.

 Contact the Standards Commission

-We will publish information within the following classes.
-Once information is published under a class we will continue to make it available for the current and previous two financial years.
+The Standards Commission publishes information that falls within the following classes.
+Once information is published under a class, the Standards Commission will continue to make it available for two financial years.
 Where information is updated or superseded, only the current version will be available on the website.
-If you would like to see previous versions you should send a request to email@example.com.
+Any request for a previous can be made using the contact details above.

 The classes are:-